 Campus Trees

 Catholic University regularly plants new trees across campus.
-In April 2023, the University partnered with Casey Trees to plant 89 trees on Main Campus.
-Over a dozen community members along with Casey Trees staff gathered for a community event on April 21 to learn how to properly plant and care for the trees.
+The University regularly partners with Casey Trees to plant trees on Main Campus.
+Every semester for the past several years, Casey Trees has planted approximately 100 trees on campus.
 All community members can learn more about campus trees using TreeKeeper, a database that identifies and provides information about each tree on campus.

 Upcycled from an Unlikely Source

-The Grounds department recently re-introduced an environmentally sustainable fertilizer to support the campus landscape.
+The Grounds department recently introduced an environmentally sustainable fertilizer to support the campus landscape.

 Typical fertilizers contribute to chemical runoff which can disrupt ecosystems, boost algae growth, and kill aquatic life in open water bodies.
 However, in a partnership with DC Water's Blue Plains Advanced Wastewater Treatment Plant in Southeast, DC, Catholic University uses an environmentally-friendly fertilizer that repurposes materials found abundantly at Blue Plains.